openebs-archive/openebs-docs/docs/deploycstor.md

    sparse-ab505639a146687dfb62c4a49a05afb7   57m
    ```

 2. Deploy CAS template which is an approach to provision persistent volumes that make use of CAS storage engine.
-This can be run by following command.
+Run the following command.

    ```
    kubectl apply -f openebs-pre-release-features.yaml
    ```

-   Following command will help to check the CAS Template components
+   Following command will help check the CAS Template components

    ```
    kubectl get cast -n openebs
    ```

-   Also, it installs OpenEBS cStor default cstor storage class which can be used in your application yaml to run application.
-This can be getting by following below command.
+   It also installs OpenEBS cStor default cstor storage class which can be used in your application yaml to run the application.
+You can get this by using the following command.

    ```
    kubectl get sc
    ```

-   Following is an example output
+   Following is an example output.

    ```
    NAME                          PROVISIONER                                                AGE